Korah and the End Of War

 Korah challenged Moses and Aaron’s leadership using seemingly logical claims that concealed his hubris and deception.
 This led Korah to be swallowed by the earth.
 Holding on to our faith, to the purity of our intentions, as well as continuing to help one another in times of need will burry our enemies in the ground, and lead us and our friends to better times.
 May it be so.

-The 12-Day War and Korah
+The 12-Day War and the Parasha of Korah

 Sadly, 28 Israelis were killed by Iranian missile strikes and around a thousand were injured during the war we’ve endured.
 In addition, we continued to suffer painful losses during the fighting in Gaza over the past two weeks.
 Neither have we forgotten the hostages still languishing in the hands of Hamas.
 All these troubles stem from arrogance mixed with religious and nationalist delusions on the part of Iran’s Ayatollah regime and the failed Palestinian leadership.
 For us, the people of Israel, these days of trial and tribulation have been extremely challenging.